aws/ota-for-aws-iot-embedded-sdk/MISRA.md

 - MISRA C-2012 Rule 8.13 There are multiple functions that all use the same function header so that they can be assigned to function pointers in a seamless manner.
 There are a few that modify the OtaAgentContext_t that gets passed in.
-In order to allow convienent assignment of these function pointers we supress this rule on the functions that can't have const added.
+In order to allow convienent assignment of these function pointers we supress this rule on this function that can't have const added.

 #### Rule 10.1
 _Ref 10.1.1_